sanniraj72/golang/README.md

         ports:
         - containerPort: 80

+8.To create pods with replication controller use command -
-8.kubectl create -f <filename.yaml>
+        kubectl create -f <filename.yaml>

-9. To verify the running container docker exec -ti <container ID> bash
+9. To verify the api, enter into the bash of container using command docker exec -it <container ID> bash

-Using curl command we can verify the application running inside the container curl localhost:8080/home
+10. Inside container use curl command to see the result - curl localhost:8080/home curl localhost:8080/countries